Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

  TX Fault - Transmitter fault.
  LOS - Loss of signal.
 ```
-Here I can see one of my transceivers has a low recieved optical power `Input Power (dBm) = -19.318`
+Here I can see one of my transceivers has a lost the signal and the recieved optical power `Input Power (dBm) = -19.318 dBm`
-this might be an issue and could indicates I might have some dust in my optical connections
+this might indicate I might have some dust in my optical connections
-or may just be a bad contract.
+or may just be a bad contact.

 Commands like `show fiber-ports optical-transceiver-info` reports the content of
 sections of the transceivers EEPROM and presents them in a readable format.
-These include the unit's vendor, it's serial numbers, part number and what 802.3
+These include the unit's vendor, its serial numbers, part number and what 802.3
 physical medium it is compliant with.

 ```